petergeoghegan/pg_hexedit/README.md

 both green.  *Font* color is sometimes used to convey the status of a value contained within a particular field, without that information necessarily being directly inferred from the affected field (it could come from another metadata field within the same tuple).
-For example, "frozen" `xmin` values have white text, though the enclosing `xmin` tag's color is unaffected (it is always red).
+For example, MultiXact `xmax` values have green text, though the enclosing `xmax` tag's color is unaffected (it is always red).
 Similarly, non-contrasting font colors are used to deemphasize the contents of a field where the contents are redundant or otherwise insignificant.
 For example, in the common case where a never-updated heap tuple's `t_ctid` fields